Independent politician: Hong Kong

-More than half of Hong Kong's Legislative Council is made up of independents, or members whose political groups are represented by one sole member in the legislature.
+Around half of Hong Kong's Legislative Council is made up of independents, or members whose political groups are represented by one sole member in the legislature.
 They are common in functional constituencies, and are not rare among geographical constituencies.

 India

 Independent candidates can contest elections on the basis of their personal appeal or to promote an ideology different from any party.
-Independents currently hold 6 seats in the Indian Parliament.
+In the 2024 general election, seven independent candidates were elected to Lok Sabha, the lower house of the Parliament of India.

 Israel

-The only Israeli politician elected to the Knesset by his own was Shmuel Flatto-Sharon.
+The only independent Israeli politician elected to the Knesset was Shmuel Flatto-Sharon.

 Malaysia

 Independents have rarely been elected to the Dewan Rakyat and state legislative assemblies.
 In Malaysian elections, many independent candidates lose their election deposit because they had failed to secure at least 12.5% or one-eighth of the total votes cast.
-Independent Senators are quite rare.
+Independent senators are quite rare.

 In 2010, a group of independent MPs who were sacked from the People's Justice Party formed a political block called Konsensus Bebas.
 The members were Zahrain Mohamed Hashim (Bayan Baru), Wee Choo Keong (Wangsa Maju), Zulkifli Noordin (Kulim-Bandar Bharu), Tan Tee Beng (Nibong Tebal) and Mohsin Fadzli Samsuri (Bagan Serai).
 It did not last beyond the 12th General Elections.

-As of May 2018, three independent MPs were elected in GE14, but later joining Pakatan Harapan (PKR), thus causing no representation for independent MP for that time.
-However, as of June 2018 and December 2018, the number increased to 13 independent Members of Parliament that now currently sit in the Dewan Rakyat as of December 2018.
+As of May 2018, three independent MPs were elected in GE14, but later joined Pakatan Harapan (PKR), thus causing no representation for independent MP for that time.
+However, as of June 2018 and December 2018, the number increased to 13 independent Members of Parliament that sat in the Dewan Rakyat as of December 2018.

 At the same time in December 2018, almost all members from Sabah UMNO quit the party and became independent politicians.

 Maszlee Malik quit Homeland Fighters' Party and became an independent MP fighting for education activist.